snick: 1) to perform a light cutting action

 Then, I finally rested my roots in Kansas City.
 All together, 5 years in 4 states with the Men's Wearhouse, I began to feel like a gypsy tailor.

-I later moved on to Nordstroms, I was the youngest tailor there.
+I decided to be a tailor at Nordstroms, I was the youngest tailor there.
 Most of my fellow tailors had been sewing as long as I've been alive!
-My 2 year stay there, the Lord blessed us with our son Cole.
-I decided to be a stay-at-home mom and start my own sewing business!!
+I enjoyed working there for 2 years before the Lord blessed us with our son Cole.
+I decided to be a stay-at-home mom and start my own sewing business after that.

 I have been sewing for 20 years and have a lot of people to thank along the way!!
 I always tell my mom "Until naked is the new fashion, I think I will always have a job!"